lich4/ChargeLimiter/Readme.md

 Please test battery compatibility before using CL, stop and uninstall CL if unsupported
 * 1.Check compatibility of ChargeInhibit.Disable charging by toggling the "Charging" button, any change within 120 seconds means ChargeInhibit is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
 * 2.Check compatibility of PredictiveChargingInhibit.
 Enable it from "Advanced-Predictive charging inhibit", then follow steps in '1'.
-* 3.Disable inflow by toggling the "External connected" button when it is enabled, any change within 120 seconds means DisableInflow is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
+* 3.Check compatibility of DisableInflow.
+Disable inflow by toggling the "External connected" button when it is enabled, any change within 120 seconds means DisableInflow is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
 * The battery will never be supported by CL if neither ChargeInhibit nor DisableInflow is supported.
 * If the health of battery keep dropping abnormally while using CL, please stop and uninstall CL.